sadponyguerillaboy/Swift-Apple-EFI-Patcher/README.md

 To Remove firmware locks, click the "Remove Firmware Lock" radio button.
 This will fill the $SVS region with 0xFF.

 To Clear NVRAM, click the "Clear NVRAM' radio button.
+This will fill the first $VSS region with 0xFF.

 Once patching selections have been made.
 Click the "Patch' button below.